trickyholley/packsmack/README.md

-# Pack Smack
+# PackSmack

-Pack Smack is a simple project that I used to learn building binaries and executing them via other programs.
+PackSmack is a simple project that I used to learn building binaries and executing them via other programs.

 The Python script runs a check that the Falcon Sensor systemd service is operational.